jpt13653903/Gerber2PDF/ReadMe.md

 # Gerber2PDF

 Gerber2PDF is a command-line tool to convert Gerber files to PDF for proofing and hobbyist printing purposes.

 ## Installation:

 Download and run Gerber2pdf.exe.
 This will display the copyright and usage information.

 ## Usage:

 A batch-file or script is recommended, but a simple "Open with..." link will also work, resulting in a single Gerber to be converted to a PDF with the same file-name as the Gerber.

 ## Changes:

+#### 2016-09-24

+- Fixed bug relating to arc bounding box calculation

 #### 2016-09-21